-The goal of this work is to develop the large $N$ diagrammatic techniques to compute the $1/N$ corrections to the parameters in the conserved current 3-point correlators.
-The method can be applied for general conformal field theories.
+The goal of this work is to develop large $N$ diagrammatic techniques to compute the $1/N$ corrections to the parameters in the conserved current 3-point correlators.
+The method can be applied to general conformal field theories.
 Here we will focus on the critical $O(N)$ vector model and the Gross-Neveu-Yukawa (GNY) model.
-The critical $O(N)$ vector model has been extensively studied in the past decades using $1/N$ perturbative expansions, and plenty of CFT data of this theory has been obtained, see \cite{Henriksson:2022rnm} for a comprehensive review.
-Nevertheless, most of the perturbative studies focused on the spectrum \cite{Ma:1974qh,Okabe:1978mp,Kazakov:1979ik,Vasilev19811nEC,Derkachov:1997ch,Gracey:2002qa} and the central charges \cite{Petkou:1995vu,Huh:2013vga,Huh:2014eea,Diab:2016spb} as free parameters in the conserved current 2-point correlators; \footnote{The $1/N$ corrections to the scalar three-point correlators have been computed recently in \cite{Goykhman:2019kcj,Chai:2021uhv}.} while the perturbative results on the conserved current 3-point correlators are computed only at the leading order in position space \cite{Osborn:1993cr,Erdmenger:1996yc} and in momentum space \cite{Chowdhury:2012km, Maldacena:2011nz}.
-The results are given by the free field theories.
+The critical $O(N)$ vector model has been extensively studied in the past decades using $1/N$ perturbative expansions, and plenty of CFT data for this theory have been obtained, see \cite{Henriksson:2022rnm} for a comprehensive review.
+Nevertheless, most of the perturbative studies focused on the spectrum \cite{Ma:1974qh,Okabe:1978mp,Kazakov:1979ik,Vasilev19811nEC,Derkachov:1997ch,Gracey:2002qa} and the central charges \cite{Petkou:1995vu,Huh:2013vga,Huh:2014eea,Diab:2016spb} as free parameters in the conserved current 2-point correlators; \footnote{The $1/N$ corrections to the scalar three-point correlators have been computed recently in \cite{Goykhman:2019kcj,Chai:2021uhv}.} while the perturbative results on the conserved current 3-point correlators were computed only at the leading order in position space \cite{Osborn:1993cr,Erdmenger:1996yc} and in momentum space \cite{Chowdhury:2012km, Maldacena:2011nz}.
+These results are given by the free field theories.
 The main challenge is that the Feynman loop integrals for the 3-point correlators are more difficult to evaluate than those for the 2-point correlators.
-In fact, although the conformal 3-point correlators are fixed by conformal symmetry up to free parameters and have compact forms in position space, their counterparts in momentum space can only be written in complicated expressions in general dimensions.\footnote{In 3D the conformal conserved current 3-point correlators in momentum space are given by conformal integrals, which can be written in compact forms.} While the Feynman loop integrals are usually taken in momentum space, thus one cannot directly apply the conformal 3-point correlation functions in position space \cite{Osborn:1993cr,Erdmenger:1996yc} to the Feynman loop integrals.
+In fact, although the conformal 3-point correlators are fixed by conformal symmetry up to free parameters and have compact forms in position space, their counterparts in momentum space can only be written in complicated expressions in general dimensions.\footnote{In 3D the conformal conserved current 3-point correlators in momentum space are given by conformal integrals, which can be written in compact forms.} Since the Feynman loop integrals are usually evaluated in momentum space, one cannot directly apply the conformal 3-point correlation functions in position space \cite{Osborn:1993cr,Erdmenger:1996yc} to the Feynman loop integrals.